Robit/mountcraftutil/README.md

  A commissioned utility plugin for the Spigot API that allows for entity mounting and opening crafting tables via datapack functions

 Commands:
-/mount <entitySelector> - Mounts the executor of the command as a passenger of the entity selected.
+/mount (entity) - Mounts the executor of the command as a passenger of the entity selected.
 Compatible with Vanilla Entity Selectors (@a, @p[distance=..5], etc.) and /execute.

 /crafting - Opens a portable crafting table for the executor of the command.
 Compatible with /execute.